Electric conductivity in non-Hermitian holography: Conclusions

-For future work, it will be interesting to investigate $\PT$-symmetric non-Hermitian versions of superconductivity in holography \cite{workinprogress1}, and compare to recent field theory studies \cite{Mannheim:2021kjs,Begun:2021wol,Kanazawa:2020amq,Chernodub:2020cew,kornich2022signature,kornich2022andreev,kornich2023current}.
+For future work, it will be interesting to investigate $\PT$-symmetric non-Hermitian versions of superconductivity in holography \cite{workinprogress1}, and compare to recent field theory studies \cite{Mannheim:2021kjs,Begun:2021wol,Kanazawa:2020amq,Chernodub:2020cew,kornich2022signature,kornich2022andreev,kornich2023current}, as well as to holographic hydrodynamics \cite{ammon2022pseudo}.
 Another interesting route is to further investigate $\PT$-symmetric deformations of SYK-type models, following \cite{Inkof:2021ohk,Salvati2021SuperconductingCT,PhysRevB.104.L020509,PhysRevB.100.115132,PhysRevLett.129.266601,10.21468/SciPostPhys.12.5.151}.
+We also studied the shear viscosity on the holographic background, and found that the KSS bound \cite{KSS} is still saturated, as expected for an asymptotically AdS background.
+However, $\eta/s$ could behave non-trivially if we combine higher derivative corrections with PT symmetric non-Hermicity \cite{di2020turbulent,Hoyos_2016}.
 Finally, it will be interesting to calculate the quantum critical conductivity from kinetic theory in a $\PT$-symmetric Dirac metal along the lines of \cite{fritz2008quantum}, in order to understand how sensitive is the suppression/enhancement feature we found in the holographic model to the coupling strength.

+Moreover, it is interesting to study the entropy of the non-Hermitian model in holography.
+The pseudo entropies for non-Hermitian transition matrices of were studied \cite{Bianchini:2014uta,Dupic:2017hpb,Nakata:2020luh,Mollabashi:2021xsd}.
+In non-Hermitian systems, the transition matrices were considered as $\ket{L_0}\bra{R_0}$ instead of $\ket{R_0}\bra{R_0}$ or $\ket{L_0}\bra{L_0}$ as its convenience in path integral \cite{Chang:2019jcj,Fossati:2023zyz}, where $\ket{R_0}$ and $\bra{L_0}$ are the right and left eigenvectors with lowest real part of energy, respectively.
+Based on our analysis, when the ground state energies become a complex pair in the PT-broken phase, we could obtain the transition matrix $\ket{L_0}\bra{R_0}$ by taking $\frac1Z e^{-\beta H}$ in the limit $\abs{\beta}\to\infty$ with a fixed imaginary angle of $\beta$, which is exactly the zero temperature limit considered in this paper.
+Remarkably, we indeed found a solution with complex metric in phase III including the zero temperature limit in Sec.~4.
+So we could obtain an extremal area taking complex values according to the RT formula, which agrees with the pseudo entropy could take complex values \cite{Nakata:2020luh}.

 Finally, in this paper, we use the standard GKPW relation \eqref{GKPW} in Euclidean time and analytically continue it to Lorentzian time \eqref{LorentzianEvolution}.
 This defines a particular holographic time evolution in the presence of the $\PT$ deformation.
 Alternatively, some studies \cite{Kakashvili:2007qr,Brody2013BiorthogonalQM,Brody2012MixedstateEI} consider a Hermitian density matrix $\rho$ such as the Gibbs state $\rho\propto e^{-\beta H_{\rm CFT}}$, and define real time evolution as $e^{-iH^\dagger t}\rho e^{iHt}$ with the non-Hermitian Hamiltonian $H$.
 Correspondingly, the Heisenberg picture of an operator $O$ becomes $O(t)=e^{iH^\dagger t}Oe^{-iHt}$, and the expectation value will in general be time-dependent,